Gordon Bonnyman, Jr.

 While pursuing her J.D. at the University of Oregon School of Law, Kristin was very involved in the school’s juvenile law programs.
 She was a member of Juvenile Street Law and a fellow with the Oregon Child Advocacy Project.
 She spent her first summer in law school working in the chambers of the Honorable Daniel R. Murphy, a juvenile court judge in Oregon.
 The following summer, she served as an intern at the American Bar Association’s Center on Children and the Law.
 Kristin was also an executive editor for the Journal of Environmental Law and Litigation.
 She graduated in 2010 and was inducted into the Order of the Coif.

 Kristin was drawn to TJC because of the firm’s commitment to empowering families and ensuring that children get the medical care they need.
-In addition to her work at TJC, Kristin is currently earning her master’s in education policy from Vanderbilt’s Peabody College of Education and Human Development.
 During her free time, Kristin enjoys reading, running, and spending time with her lovable dog, Barley.

 You can reach Kristin at firstname.lastname@example.org.